davidpeach/zet/7/README.md

     Reopen stdin as /dev/tty in the child process  before  executing  the command.
 This is useful if you want xargs to run an interactive application.

-One `vim` is opened with the files passed as arguments, vim has those files in its `argslist`.
+Once `vim` is opened with the files passed as arguments, vim has those files in its `argslist`.

 I can then use `:argdo` to run a command over every file in the arglist.